jsbarre1/startup/README.md

 [My Notes](notes.md)

 Welcome to Budge-It, a user-friendly application meant to help you track and reduce your spending.
-Budge-it makes it fun by letting you compete against your peers based on how close you followed your Budge-It and how much money you saved.
+Budge-it makes it fun by letting you compete against your peers based on how close you followed your Budge-It, and how well you did tracking your spending.

 ## 🚀 Specification Deliverable